novaz03/STAGE/README.md

 PY
 ```

+The simulation command writes `outputs/sim.txt` with `person_id,day,latitude,longitude`
+rows generated from a built-in demo dataset so you can inspect the movement traces
+without sourcing external files.

 Enable `recompute_embeddings` with a Hugging Face model name to regenerate POI embeddings on the fly before the autoencoder stage (see `docs/modules/pipeline/README.md` for details).

 ### Slurm example